 4. Statement of having previously accepted Christ and experienced baptism by immersion as a member of another Baptist or Bible teaching church.

 Do you have more questions about baptism and/or church membership?

-If you have more questions, please feel free to contact the church office during the week at 972-727-8241 or visit our Welcome Desk in the Rotunda on Sunday mornings for assistance.
+Can't find what you need here?
+Please feel free to contact the church office during the week at 972.727.8241 or visit our Welcome Desk in the Rotunda on Sunday mornings for assistance.